gorsnehal/RoboND-Term1-P2-Kinematics/RoboND-Kinematic-writeup_SG.md

 Here I'll talk about the code, what techniques I used, what worked and why, where the implementation might fail and how I might improve it if I were going to pursue this project further.

-1. Forward Kinematics implemeted as compositions of succesive transformations
+1. Forward Kinematics implemented as compositions of successive transformations
     ```
     #Composition - Forward
     T0_2 = (T0_1 * T1_2)